natalisucks/natalisucks/README.md

 ## /user natalisucks has entered the chat 💀

-I'm Natali, and I lead Wayfair's <a href="https://wayfair.github.io" target="_blank" rel="noreferrer noopener"><i>Open Source Program Office</i></a>, evangelising open practices for software development.
+I'm Natali, and I'm the SIG Docs Co-Chair for the <a href="https://kubernetes.io/" target="_blank" rel="noreferrer noopener">Kubernetes</a> project.
 I'm also hell-bent on improving performance management practices across engineering organisations.
 This means I'm rather opinionated about the technical career track, manager accountability, and improving documentation.

 My academic background is in Egyptology and Archaeology; specifically, burial customs across the various kingdoms of Ancient Egypt.
 Basically, I like dead stuff.
 History and context are fundamental to my learning and leadership style, which means I ask a lot of questions before I commit to churn or change.
 Apparently, this can come off as rather annoying.